-- Safety of Nuclear Power Plants: Design (Specific Safety Requirements) - Series No. SSR-2/1, published Monday, February 20, 2012
+- ☐ Safety of Nuclear Power Plants: Design (Specific Safety Requirements) - Series No. SSR-2/1(Rev.1), February 2016

-1. Requirement 17: Internal and external hazards
+1. Requirement 17:Internal and external hazards

-DAll foreseeable internal and external hazards, including the potential for human induced events directly or indirectly to affect the safety of the nuclear power plant, shall be identified and their effects shall be evaluated.
-Hazards shall be considered for the determination of postulated initiating events and generated loadings for use in the design of relevant items important to safety for the plant.
+□All foreseeable internal and external hazards, including the potential for human induced events directly or indirectly to affect the safety of the nuclear power plant, shall be identified and their effects shall be evaluated.
+Hazards shall be considered in designing the layout of the plant and in determining the postulated initiating events and generated loadings for use in the design of relevant items important to safety for the plant.

-Requirement 17: Internal and external hazards
+Requirement 17:Internal and external hazards

-5.17 Natural external events shall be addressed, Including meteorological, hydrological, geological, and seismic events.
-In the short term, the safety of the plant shall not be permitted to be dependent on the availability of off-site services such as electricity supply and fire fighting services.
+5.17 The design shall include due consideration of those natural and human induced external events (i.e. events of origin external to the plant) that have been identified In the site evaluation process.
+Causation and likelihood shall be considered in postulating potential hazards.
+In the short term, the safety of the plant shall not be permitted to be dependent on the availability of off-site services such as electricity supply and firefighting services.
 The design shall take due account of site specific conditions to determine the maximum delay time by which off-site services need to be available.

-2.Requirement 20: Design extension conditions
+2. Requirement 20: Design extension conditions

-□ A set of design extension conditions shall be derived on the basis of engineering judgement, deterministic assessments and probabilistic assessments for the purpose of further improving the safety of the nuclear power plant by enhancing the plant's capabilities to withstand, without unacceptable radiological consequences, accidents that are either more severe than design basis accidents or that involve additional failures.
-These design extension conditions shall be used to identify the additional accident scenarios to be addressed in the design and to plan practicable provisions for the prevention of such accidents or mitigation of their consequences if they do occur.
+☐ A set of design extension conditions shall be derived on the basis of engineering judgement, deterministic assessments and probabilistic assessments for the purpose of further improving the safety of the nuclear power plant by enhancing the plant's capabilities to withstand, without unacceptable radiological consequences, accidents that are either more severe than design basis accidents or that involve additional failures.
+These design extension conditions shall be used to identify the additional accident scenarios to be addressed in the design and to plan practicable provisions for the prevention of such accidents or mitigation of their consequences.